RolnickLab/OpenForest/README.md

 - The dataset should be open source, *i.e.* without any request requirement;
 - The dataset should be related to at least one published article, exceptions have been made for datasets that are available as preprints, but are considered to be must-see datasets;
 - The dataset should be focused on the composition of the forest, excluding event-based specific ones (*i.e.* wildfires detection);
-- A land use and/or land cover (LULC) dataset should contain more than a single `forest' class since a focus is made on better understanding the composition of the forest;
+- A land use and/or land cover (LULC) dataset should contain more than a single plant functional type (*i.e.* conifers or deciduous) since a focus is made on better understanding the composition of the forest;
 - The dataset should be at the tree level at least, excluding datasets at the organ or cellular level considered as out of the scope of this review (*e.g.* leaf spectra, root scans, dendro computer tomography)
 - The dataset should contained at least $O(1000)$ trees.